Red Dead: Characters

 Note: A gray cell indicates that the character does not appear in that medium.

 Reception

 The Red Dead series, particularly the second and third games, are critically acclaimed.
-Red Dead Redemption, averaging 95% on both review aggregate websites Metacritic and GameRankings, won numerous awards, including Game of the Year by GameSpy and GameSpot, and is considered to be one of the greatest games of all time.
+Red Dead Redemption is among the highest-rated games on Metacritic, with its score of 95.
+It is ranked the sixth-highest rated PlayStation 3 and seventh-highest rated Xbox 360 game.
+It has since won numerous awards, including Game of the Year by GameSpy and GameSpot, and is considered to be one of the greatest games of all time.
 Reviewers praised the visuals, music, acting, open world gameplay and the story.
 A Game of the Year edition containing all additional content was released in October 2011.
 Red Dead Redemption 2, averaging 97% for both console platforms on Metacritic, was also widely acclaimed by critics, who praised the same aspects as well as its significant level of detail, winning a number of awards from publications.